shaneavila/n-queens-problem/README.md

 Genetic Algorithm searches the state space in a more abstract way.
 The algorithm is based on evolutionary biology.
 Given a population of randomly generated states of a certain size, two parents from that population will be selected by their fitness and produce a child by crossing over.
 The child's fitness value determines the likelihood of the child being useful for generating more fit offspring for the population.
 There is a certain chance the child will mutate which selects an element and swaps it to a random value in hopes of adding genetic diversity.
 Then the child is added into the population.
 If at any point the child has the desired fitness score, the solution will then be returned.

 The algorithm generates a population of random states which are sorted according to fitness.
 Fitness is a score assigned to each state that helps guide the algorithm to a goal state.
-In this case ```fitness = Non-Attacking Queens```.
+In this case ```fitness = non-attacking queens```.
 Those with higher fitness are towards the start of the list.
 Using ```min(RANDOM.nextInt(POPULATION_SIZE), RANDOM.nextInt(POPULATION_SIZE))``` guarantees that there is a negative sloping distribution meaning those elements at the start of the list, who have better fitness, have a better chance of being chosen as a parent.<br>
 ```
 Crossover position: 6
            0  1  2  3  4  5  6  7